douglasjunior/react-native-keyboard-manager/README.md

 ## Link with cocoapods:

-1. Add this line to your Podfile (complete [Sample](https://github.com/douglasjunior/react-native-keyboard-manager/blob/master/SamplePod/ios/Podfile#L33)):
+1. Add this line to your Podfile
     ```bash
     pod 'ReactNativeKeyboardManager', :path => '../node_modules/react-native-keyboard-manager'
     ```